nginxinc/nginx-amplify-doc/amplify-guide.md

 Alerts page describes configuration of system monitors and associated triggers used to notify you of any anomalies in your systems' behavior.

 Alerts are based on setting a rule to monitor a particular metric.
 When the rule is being set you will also be able to specify the threshold, and the email for notifications.
-You can use any email, e.g. your PagerDuty email routing for that.

 The way rules and alerts work is the following: